Andrew-Jones657/andrew-jones657.github.io/Missouri_Redistricting_2022.md

 <p> <em> Competitive or Proportional Districts </em> are the opposite of safe districts as they tend to have moderate partisan leans.
 Competitive districts, as the name suggests, are congressional districts drawn as close to 50/50 partisan values as possible.
 Proportional districts are districts drawn to reflect the margins of statewide elections. </p> <br>

+<p7> Considering all the criteria and requirements for redistricting, one quickly finds that that it is impossible to create a map incorporating all the criteria.
+Some of these criteria, such as competitiveness and safe districts, outright contradict one another.
+Typically, whatever entity draws the congressional districts will focus on a few of these criteria during the mapmaking process.  </p7> <br>

-<p> Before getting into the most recent congressional redistricting cycle, it is prudent to take a look at the previous cycle and observe how the districts were altered. </p> <br>
+<p> Before getting into the most recent congressional redistricting cycle, it is prudent to take a look at the previous 2012 cycle and observe how the districts were altered. </p> <br>

 <h3> The 2012 cycle </h3>